Trip To Japan

 Picnicking in the Park

 While most of Japan celebrates cherry blossoms in the spring, Okinawa's cherry blossoms, or sakura, bloom as early as January.
-Two of the best places to enjoy these fleeting beauties are at Yaedake and Nakijin Castle.
+Two of the best places to enjoy these fleeting beauties are Yaedake and Nakijin Castle.

 The Yaedake Cherry Blossom Festival in Motobu is set among the mountains, offering a scenic backdrop of vibrant pink blossoms.
 Meanwhile, the Nakijin Castle Ruins, a UNESCO World Heritage site, provides a historical setting for the cherry blossoms, with the ancient castle walls and gates surrounded by delicate sakura.